wallarm/product-documentation/faq/docs/waf-aws-via-terraform-installation.md

-# FAQ on Deploying WAF Node Using Terraform
+# Deploying WAF Node in AWS Using Terraform

-### On the first run `terraform apply` command fails with message "Error: Provider produced inconsistent final plan".
+### On the first run terraform apply command fails with message "Error: Provider produced inconsistent final plan".
 What to do?

 Please try to run `terraform apply` one more time.
 This should solve the problem.